kristjan3/Introduction-to-Python/README.md

 # Introduction-to-Python
 Please find the files associated with the Introduction to Python talk attached below.
 Please download and extract the files all into the same folder.
-EURUSD Trend Strategy Simulation.ipynb depends on EURUSD=X.csv for input data.
+EURUSD Trend Strategy Simulation.ipynb depends on EURUSD.csv for input data.